0x76agabond/chimera-architecture/README.md

 *I did all these things because I'm too lazy to copy-paste boilerplate and I'm unemployed.
 Poor me.*

 ## **Conclusion**
-- `Chimera Architecture` is an extended version of `Clean Architecture` with higher flexibility and lower boilerplate.
+- `Chimera` is an extended version of `Clean Architecture` with higher flexibility and lower boilerplate.
 - The idea of **“misusing anti-patterns”** means **leveraging strong patterns that normally carry high trade-offs, but implementing them in a controlled way so the risk becomes acceptable or even beneficial**.
 - `Clean Architecture` is already inherently **AI-friendly**, so any architecture built on top of it becomes naturally compatible with AI reasoning.
-- Reduced boilerplate means fewer tokens and smaller class context, which increases the chance that an AI assistant can fully understand, manipulate, and refactor the file without losing context.
+- Reduced boilerplate means fewer tokens and smaller class context, which increases the chance that an AI assistant can fully understand, refactor the file without losing context.